Yacine300/bloc_cubit_course/README.md

 ### 6. **BlocSelector**
 BlocSelector rebuilds based on a specific part of the state of a Bloc or Cubit.
 It optimizes performance by selecting only the parts of the state that the widget cares about.

-# Note : the BlocSelector only care about the sub state , he can triged change only for them.
-Even if the rest was changed he wouldn't be able to do so.
+## Note : the BlocSelector only care about the sub state , he can triged change only for them.
+Even if the rest was changed he wouldn't be able to do display changes ( No rebuild ) .

 #### Usage:
 ```dart